Lesson 9: Understand Your Broker: What Is a Margin Call

 Ester noticed that the USD/JPY market is exhibiting patterns of a bullish trend.
 She decided to open a buy position to take advantage of the market trend.
 Her position's notional value is USD 200,000, which costs her a USD 4,000 required margin.

-Considering that she opened another trade, her used margin will increase, changing her account's margin level from 500% to 166%.
+Since she opened another trade, her used margin will increase, changing her account's margin level from 500% to 166%.

 Computing UMComputing ML